 Ken acts exclusively for people who have suffered medical negligence.
 He helps patients to successfully pursue claims against doctors, nurses, hospitals, hospital employees, clinics and other health care institutions in Canada.
 Based on his track record at trial, Ken is frequently retained on complex or contentious malpractice litigation matters by other lawyers to act as co-counsel to take these cases to trial.

-Ken was voted by his peers as a leading lawyer in the area of medical negligence in the Canadian Legal Lexpert Directory ®.
+Ken has repeatedly been voted by his peers as a leading lawyer in the area of medical negligence in the Canadian Legal Lexpert Directory ®.
 Ken is diligently building a reputation within the medical negligence arena in Canada as a dependable lawyer, trial counsel, negotiator and personal legal advisor with a rare sense of reality.
 Regardless of the matter under review, Ken provides clients and other lawyers who may engage his services with practical strategic options to achieve the best outcome.

 Ken has focused on medical malpractice actions since 2003.
 He has been successful at trial or negotiated settlement of lawsuits in most areas of medicine including:

 - Ophthalmology (including retinal surgery, laser surgery, cataract surgery)

 - Emergency care

 - Injuries due to Trauma

 - General surgery

 - Cosmetic surgery